tmarly/jcrawler/README.md

 - manage cookies
 - The load schema: you only have to define the number of milliseconds between each request

+This tool can also be used as a crawler to check HTTP status codes for each page (cf. report.csv).

 Improvements added to the original tool:
 - URL patterns: allows more complex rules.
 Cf. conf/crawlerConfig.xml
 - Display HTTP status code
+- Generate a CSV report with all URLs

 More information on the original JCrawler site.